 Over the coming months, ARA and Informa will announce confirmed speakers from the public and private sectors, which will include high level executives from Australian mining and rail companies as well as senior members of government.
 These speakers will complement technical presentations which will be delivered by a wide range of industry experts.

 Topics will include:

 - Heavy haul operations across Australia

-- Role of ports in successful heavy haul supply chains
+- Role of ports and port automation in successful heavy haul supply chains

-- Implementation of advanced simulation techniques for wheel/rail wear
+- Improving weld performance and the implementation of advanced simulation techniques for wheel/rail wear

 - Software solutions for improved efficiency and optimisation of assets

 EXTENDED FOR 2021!
 Young Professionals rate (Under 35)* The ARA is delighted to offer reduced registration fees to young rail professionals, aged 35 years old and under on 23 March 2021, to attend this year’s ARA Heavy Haul Rail conference.

 Thank you to Pacific National, John Holland and the Port of Newcastle for hosting site tours of their operations to provide attendees with an experience of the unique but connected aspects of Heavy Haul Rail operations in Hunter Valley, Australia’s largest regional economy.
 Attendees had the option to enjoy:

 - Pacific National’s state-of-the-art Greta Train Support Facility